Alan Power: Lincoln City

 On 6 July 2011, Power signed a one-year contract with Lincoln City.
 On 24 May 2013, Power signed a new two-year contract with the club.
 Power was also named as club captain.
 On 21 May 2015 he agreed a new two-year contract at Lincoln City keeping him at Sincil Bank until the 2016–17 season.
 Power left at the end of the 2016–17 season, being widely considered as a club legend by Lincoln fans due to his unwavering passion and loyalty.

 Kilmarnock

 On 24 June 2017, Power signed for Kilmarnock on a two-year contract.

 St Mirren

 On 21 June 2021, Power signed for St Mirren.

 Kilmarnock (2nd stint)

 In May 2022, Power returned to a newly promoted Kilmarnock side on a season-long deal.

+Greenock Morton

+On 4 August 2023, Power signed for Scottish Championship side Greenock Morton on a one-year deal, shortly following his Kilmarnock exit.

 International career

 He has represented the Republic of Ireland at youth international level and was called into the Irish Under-21 squad in October 2007.